Did you know: The quality of your drum throne has an enormous impact on the speed and precision of your footwork?

 Unlike some brands in this list…

-Pearl is generally synonym with rock drums for most people, probably just like Fender is to electric guitar.
+Pearl is generally synonymous with rock drums for most people, probably just like Fender is to electric guitar.

 What few people know however is that they make excellent drum thrones too.